vd4mmind/MOFA_analysis/README.md

 Content
 -------
 * `/CLL_Analysis/`: contains all scripts analysing the MOFA model on the CLL data.

-In the
+    * `/pre-processing/`: Script to pre-process data for input to MOFA

     1) import_models.Rmd [html](CLL_Analysis/import_models.html)
         * imports .hdf5 model files produced by mofa in Python
         * tests robustness across initializations, picks a model based on ELBO for further analysis and checks the factors' correlation